 ‘Falling Lenins, Crumbling Mosaics: Documenting Ukraine’s Soviet Monumental Heritage.’
 Book launch and talk with Myroslava Hartmond and Dana Pavlychko, followed by discussion

 Date: 13 September 2017

-The presentation will initiate a discussion on Ukraine’s current relationship with the visual artefacts of the totalitarian past and new meanings they generate in the cultural context of today’s Ukraine.
+The event aims to bring together researchers and academics, journalists and cultural critics, artists and publishers, to initiate a discussion on Ukraine’s current relationship with the visual artefacts of the totalitarian past, and the new meanings they generate in the cultural context of today’s Ukraine.

 All events of the series